Blendify/blender-manual/blender_docs/manual/preferences/system.rst

    TCP/IP port used in conjunction with the IP Address of the machine for frameserver rendering.
    Used when working with distributed rendering.
-   Avoid changing this port value unless it is conflicting with already existing service ports used by your Operating System and/or softwares.
+   Avoid changing this port value unless it is conflicting with already existing service ports used by your Operating System and/or other software.
    Always consult your operating system documentation and services or consult your system administrator before changing this value.
 Console Scrollback